-- Products: Allows the user to select both auto- and cross-correlations or auto-correlations only.
+- Baseband Name: The four available baseband names must be chosen such that basebands 1 and 2 (or 3 and 4) lie in the same sideband. - Desired Centre Frequency: The desired centre frequency for this baseband.
+How these frequencies are interpreted depends on the value of the Doppler Reference.
+If this has been set to "rest", then they will be corrected for the source velocity. - Actual Centre Frequency (Rest): The actual centre frequency (in rest units) for this baseband.
+Note that this will usually differ from the desired value, albeit only slightly. - Actual Centre Frequency (Sky): The actual centre frequency in observed units. - Products: Allows the user to select both auto- and cross-correlations or auto-correlations only.
 When the accumulation mode is FAST, only the auto-correlations can be produced. - Use 12 GHz filter: This selects the 12-GHz low-pass filter that precedes the IF processor otherwise the 8-GHz filter is used.
 It is usually required when LO2 exceeds a value of 10.5 GHz.
 This can only selected if hardware setup has been enabled. - Use USB: The input to the IF processor can, for 2SB receivers, select either the LSB or USB as input.
 LSB is assumed unless this is checked.
 A baseband pair (either 1 and 2 or 3 and 4) must use the same setting.
-This can only selected if hardware setup has been enabled. - LO2 Frequency Switching: Not currently implemented. - Number of Positions: - Dwell Time: - Polarization mode ACA correlator only: For the ACA correlator, it is only possible to select the polarization mode of the spectral window per baseband i.e. each spectral window in a baseband must produce the same polarization products.
-It is possible that this is not always the case for the 64-input correlator. - Center Freq of Residual Delay ACA correlator only: - Allows ACA Specific Modes ACA correlator only: The ACA correlator is able to reproduce all the modes that have been defined for the 64-input correlator.
-However, it is also capable of producing many more modes than this and, if this option is checked, it is possible to define these in the spectral window tabs below.
+This can only selected if hardware setup has been enabled. - LO2 Frequency Switching: Not currently implemented. - Number of Positions: - Dwell Time: - Polarization mode ACA Correlator only: For the ACA Correlator, it is only possible to select the polarization mode of the spectral window per baseband i.e. each spectral window in a baseband must produce the same polarization products.
+It is possible that this is not always the case for the 64-input Correlator. - Center Freq of Residual Delay ACA Correlator only: - Allows ACA Specific Modes ACA Correlator only: The ACA Correlator is able to reproduce all the modes that have been defined for the 64-input Correlator.
+However, it is also capable of producing additional modes and, if this option is checked, it is possible to define these in the spectral window tabs below.
 Unfortunately, the restrictions on what is allowed in these cases are quite complicated and, although it is attempted to give an idea of these in this document, the ultimate arbiter will be the correlator validator.
+These modes are generally only required when peforming Frequency Profile Synthesis (see below) in the ACA Correlator (not in the ACA CDP).